CaZual-T/CZT-Mod-Manager/README.md

 - Steam Library Detection: Scans drives for Steam libraries to auto-detect game installations.
 - Supports custom steam installs and folder names.
 - Supports ANY drive letter, and multi drive steam libraries.
+- Manual pathing available for EPIC and OTHER platforms.
 - Game Profile Support: Handles multiple game profiles, with custom settings and paths for each.
 - Mod Installation & Management: Allows users to install, delete, and track mods, with precise user options.
 - Toggle Mods: Launch with or without mods.